Gunga/socket4/README.md

 October 10, 2015

 ### P.S.
 Live demo (Game only)
-There's demo of this alpha MVP, never-before-seen game if you follow this link:
+There's a demo of this alpha MVP, never-before-seen game if you follow this link:

 * [http://gunga.github.io/blog-posts/projects/socket4/](http://gunga.github.io/blog-posts/projects/socket4/)

+## Milestone Reached

+So now the game is playable using sockets!
+However, I still want to implement a log that will add some security aspects to it.
+The main reason being that a not-so-honest player can read the code and send events to his opponent where he modifies his turn slightly.
+Now the log could in theory be modified, but I'll just make sure to use some nifty tricks to make that quite hard.

+[Joan Torres]
+October 12, 2015